Xiao Yao San for Happiness

 Over time, with the ongoing stress of work, family, and other pressures, these pathological states may not resolve themselves and instead become self-reinforcing.
 Among the many functions of the spleen, one of them is to produce blood – similar to but again not the same as the entity of the same name from Western medicine.

 A deficient spleen Qi that fails to generate enough blood will ultimately affect the liver, which stores blood.
 In turn, liver blood deficiency further impairs the dispersal of Qi, continuing or exacerbating the problem of Qi constraint.
-It is at this point that the patient may be stuck in something of a downward, reinforcing cycle and only an intervention with Emotional Balance may be able to correct the imbalance.
+At this stage, individuals may feel caught in a recurring pattern of emotional and physical discomfort, and traditional herbal formulas like Emotional Balance are sometimes used to help support a return to internal harmony.

-The reason why Emotional Balance can be so effective for treating emotional volatility and the wide-range of symptoms that may accompany it is that it is designed precisely to address the underlying pathological complexity described above.
+The reason why Emotional Balance can be so effective in helping maintain emotional volatility and the wide range of symptoms that may accompany it is that it is designed precisely to address the underlying pathological complexity described above.
 Using a treatment principle known as “harmonization,” the formula addresses all three problems at once.

 • Bupleurum and mint gently promote the smooth circulation of the liver Qi